Question: When and where do you serve?

 Answer: We strive to be good neighbors to the people living in the vicinity of Mountain Park Health.

-Another thing we do is talk to the kids we serve.
+Another thing we do is talk to those we serve.
 We tell them that it's important for them to keep the

 area clean - and free from drugs and crime.
 This may seem silly, but please know how much our